Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Experiments

-\paragraph{Semi-supervised Settings.} We also evaluate the representations by fine-tuning with few shot labeled data.
+\paragraph{Semi-supervised Settings.} We also evaluate the representations by fine-tuning the whole network with few shot labels.
 Following the evaluation protocol in \cite{chen2020simple}, \cite{chen2020big}, we fine-tune all layers with only $1\%$ and $10\%$ labeled data.
-For a fair comparison, we use the same splits of training data as in \cite{chen2020simple}, using SGD optimizer with momentum 0.9 to fine-tune all layers for 60 epochs.
-The initial learning rate is set to $1e\!-\!4$ for backbone and 10 for randomly initialized fc layer.
+For fair comparison, we use the same splits of training data as in \cite{chen2020simple}, using SGD optimizer with momentum 0.9 to fine-tune all layers for 60 epochs.
+The initial learning rate is set to $10^{-4}$ for backbone and 10 for randomly initialized fc layer.
 During fine-tuning, only random cropping and horizontal flipping are applied for fair comparisons.
-Note that our method does not apply any special design like \cite{chen2020big} for semi-supervised learning, which makes use of more MLP layers and has shown improved results when fine-tuning with few labels.
-As shown in Table \ref{tab:semi_imagenet}, our method achieves $62.2\%$ top-1 accuracy with only $1\%$ labels and $72.1\%$ top-1 accuracy with $10\%$ labels.
+Note that our method does not apply any special design like \cite{chen2020big}, which makes use of more MLP layers and has shown improved results when fine-tuning with few labels.
+As shown in Table \ref{tab:semi_imagenet}, our method achieves $62.2\%$ top-1 accuracy with only $1\%$ labels and $72.9\%$ top-1 accuracy with $10\%$ labels.
 In both two settings, our method consistently outperforms other semi-supervised and self-supervised methods, especially when $1\%$ labeled samples are available.